 Check out our collection of art making videos on LACMA’s YouTube channel and Creating L.A.
 StoryMaps page and explore different ways to make innovative art projects using basic materials!
 Videos are accessible anytime and offered in both English and Spanish.

-The Teaching Artist Training Series (TATS) is a professional development program that supports local BIPOC artists by introducing them to a creative career pathway.
+The Teaching Artist Training Series (TATS) is a professional development program that supports local L.A. artists from underrepresented communities, by introducing them to a creative career pathway.
 The 8-session course focuses on teaching strategies and techniques as well as the design and implementation of hands-on art-making lesson plans.
 Participants receive a stipend for completing at least 80% of the training, and walk away with the basic tools and resources needed to develop, grow, and sustain their teaching practice with K-5 grade level students.

 For decades, LACMA’s outreach programming has nurtured visual arts appreciation and literacy through hands-on art-making activities conducted throughout L.A.
 County.
 Inspired by LACMA’s collection, workshops are led by trained LACMA Teaching Artists and designed to create positive and enriching art experiences through experimentation with non-traditional materials.